superking84/superking84.github.io/README.md

 ### Wordle Clone

 A pretty basic clone of the wildly popular game "Wordle".
-Currently only working on desktop (it *works* on mobile but the sizing is all off).
-There are still some improvements to be made, including improvements to the word list, animations, and responsiveness on smaller devices.
+There are still some improvements that could be made, but I've gotten a pretty good working version up that is responsive on a decent variety of mobile devices.